 First Method – Disable the Windows Update Service

 Disabling the Windows Modules Installer Worker from running automatically in the background, Windows will not be able to check for new updates or install them.
-By doing this, the Windows Modules Installer Worker will not be able to use a good chunk of your CPU’s power.
+The Windows Modules Installer Worker cannot use a good chunk of your CPU’s power.

 - Press the “Windows” and “R” keys on your keyboard and type in “services.msc”

 - In the Services window, double-click on “Windows Update” and set the Startup Type to “Disabled,” click “Stop” under Service Status, click “Apply,” and lastly, click “OK.”

 - Check your CPU usage by opening the task manager to confirm if this method has solved the high CPU usage on your system.
 You can open the Task Manager by holding down the “CTRL” + “Shift” + “Esc” keys on your keyboard.

 - Check out: Top 10 YouTube to Mp3 Converters in 2022

 Second Method – Run the Windows Troubleshooter Tool

 Windows has a built-in tool that scans and fix any issues within the system.
 Running this tool will potentially improve the high CPU usage of the Windows Modules Installer Worker.